Project supported by the Tasmanian Climate Change Office

 Case studies were produced by the Tas Farming Futures project led by RM Consulting Group with funding from the Australian Government.

 Farm Emissions Reduction Planning Information Guide

 The Farm Emissions Reduction Planning Information guide provides a guide for the development of Farm Emissions Reduction Plans (ERPs).
 This guide is intended for advisors and consultants preparing farm plans for their Tasmanian clients but can also be used by farmers to develop their own plans.
-The guide is also available on the RM Consulting Group web site.

 Soil Carbon Stories

 Working with farmers to increase soil carbon storage (PDF) is the stories from six Tasmanian graziers who have experimented with pasture management techniques on their farms.
 Each case study highlights how graziers can make changes to pasture management to best suit their local environment and farm business.
 The stories tell the importance of enhancing the health and resilience of pasture-based enterprises into the future.
 The two year project monitored the effect of management change on soil carbon storage under dryland grazing.
 This publication was produced by the Tasmanian Institute of Agriculture and Pear Consulting.

 Impacts of climate change on agriculture is a joint production of the Tasmanian Government and the Tasmanian Institute of Agriculture (TIA) and the following information sheets focus on opportunities and risks associated with climate change across a range of Tasmanian agricultural enterprises:

 Impact of climate change on Tasmanian agriculture - overview

 Dryland pastures (red meat production)